EricChristopherDee/Networking_Notes/README.md

 • It takes 44 packets at minimum to resolve an IP with DNS using TCP.

 • UDP requires at least 8 packets to resolve an IP.

+RESOURCE RECORDS

+• A domain usually uses only one A record, else it is considered a DNS round robin technique to balance traffic.
+This technique adjusts the IP listing sort output so that each request uses a different IP on first attempt.

+• Quad A uses Ipv6

+• CNAME uses character domains (canonical names)